 The Entrepreneurial Design Lab (EDL) aims to contribute to the changing face of what design is and can do for society.
-The key objectives are to, combine research, education, and valorization on the application of “design” thinking” and “design (inter)acting” in collaboration with industry, (societal) organisations and start-ups on a national and International basis.
+The key objectives are to: combine research, education, and valorization on the application of 'design thinking' and 'design (inter)acting.
+For this purpose, we collaborate with industry, organisations and start-ups on a national and international base.

 Entrepreneurship by Design points to the application of designerly approaches to entrepreneurial processes.
 Whether it is in collaboration with existing organisations in the form of intrapreneurship or regarding new organisations in the form of start-ups.
 Design approaches bring something unique to situations in need of change.
 This uniqueness does not only show in the form of new ideas but evenly in the form of new behaviour.

 Design behaviour in non-traditional design settings seems to evoke a new form of working and/or organising that shows remarkable resemblances with entrepreneurial behaviour.
 That is, the “design mind” seems to initiate a different type of behaviour and a different discourse compared to that of collaborating non-designers.
 These design manifestations facilitate the development of new perspectives and alternative development process to address wicked situations and ill-defined problems, like present corporate and societal challenges.
 As a starting point for our education, we develop the IDER framework.

 The Entrepreneurship by Design Lab aims to develop a fundamental basis that could serve as a further expansion of the use of the IDER framework in education as well as in practice.
 For us and for the grand challenges that lie in front of us, we are in need of practice-relevant theoretical basis that is actionable and has a strong relationship to the innovating practice.